 As with all forms of estate planning, a testamentary trust is not right for everyone.

-The administration of a trust costs money each year that the trust operates.
+The administration of a trust incurs costs each year the trust operates.
 This will include annual tax and auditing costs and could also include the trustee’s professional fees.
 For this reason, a discretionary trust is not usually the best option for smaller estates.

 A testamentary trust can be challenged by those who wish to receive immediate access to their inheritance.
-Regardless of whether the claim is successful, the process will cost the estate additional legal fees and may cause family conflict.
-A testamentary trust always involves a degree of ongoing interaction between the trustee/s and the beneficiary/ies.
+Regardless of whether the claim succeeds, the process will incur additional legal fees for the estate and may cause family conflict.
+A testamentary trust always involves some degree of ongoing interaction between the trustee (s) and the beneficiary (ies).
 As with any family dynamic, this can be a source of tension and conflict.

-Finally, income from a trust is used when calculating income for Centrelink income support benefits (although currently the assets of a trust are not used to determine eligibility under the asset test).
+Finally, income from a trust is used when calculating Centrelink income support benefits (although, currently, the assets of a trust are not used to determine eligibility under the asset test).

 Conclusion